RONNCC/managers-playbook/README.md

 > A high-performing team sustainably exceeds expectations in achieving clear goals.
 - https://www.mountaingoatsoftware.com/blog/what-is-a-high-performing-agile-team

+### How do you know your team is executing well?
+- delivers projects on time and within budget (ideally good balance of baseline + stretch goals)
+- consistently delivers high-quality products or services
+- good team culture (collaborative + growth mindset)
+- seeks and implements improvements in processes and practices

 ## Coaching

 Coaching is the most important skill a manager can have.
 It's the best way to help your reports grow and take ownership of their work.